Lunduke

 2. And what is this "Tides Foundation"?

-Turns out "The Tides Foundation" runs and manages the entire Wikimedia Endowment.
+As for "The Tides Foundation", they run and manage the entire Wikimedia Endowment.
 All $100+ Million of it.

 Here is a very intereting bit, from Wikimedia: